Pop Etc: Tours in 2009

 In 2009, the Morning Benders toured the U.S. with The Submarines.
-They both covered each other's songs, with The Morning Benders doing a cover of "1940's", whilst the Submarines did a cover of "Waiting for a War."
+Both bands covered each other's songs, with The Morning Benders doing a cover of "1940's", whilst the Submarines did a cover of "Waiting for a War."
 In March, they also performed at SXSW in Austin, Texas.

 They performed with their friend John Vanderslice on May 19 at San Francisco's Rickshaw Stop.
 On May 20, they did a show at El Rey Theatre with The Walkmen.
 The Morning Benders toured the UK and Europe in early August.
-During August 28 through 30th, they played the Outside Lands Festival in San Francisco.
+From August 28 through 30th, they played the Outside Lands Festival in San Francisco.

 In October, they toured with Grizzly Bear, and in December, they toured with Girls.

 The Grain of Salt EP and other releases (2009)

 The Grain of Salt EP was released on February 24, 2009, and included songs such as "A Song" and "Your Dark Side."
 There was also a different version of "Grain of Salt" included as a bonus track.
 On July 7, 2009, iTunes released a Frank Sinatra tribute album, His Way, Our Way, which included The Morning Benders covering "Strangers in the Night".
 On December 15, 2009, The Morning Benders signed to Rough Trade Records to release their next album in early 2010.